-This year has seen a prolonged period of weakness in the public and private equity markets brought about by macroeconomic uncertainty and global events.
-Against this backdrop, the portfolio, whilst well diversified, with exposure to 160 quoted and unquoted companies, has delivered a decrease in net asset value total return of 19.2 per cent over the year.
+Equity markets continued to experience high levels of volatility during the year brought about by geopolitical and macroeconomic uncertainty with downward pressure on growth company multiples.
+Against this backdrop, the portfolio, whilst well diversified, with exposure to 158 quoted and unquoted companies, has delivered a decrease in net asset value per share of 3.1 per cent over the year.